 Private Health Insurance is Tax Deductible for Self-employed and Freelancers in Germany

 The cost of private health insurance is tax-deductible for self-employed and freelancers.
-The benefit level equally to public health insurance is tax-privileged and is dependant on the services offered in public health insurance.
+The benefit level equally to public health insurance is tax-privileged and is dependent on the services offered in public health insurance.
 This includes also insurance for family members and partners registered in a civil partnership.

 So the costs of basic protection equivalent to public health insurance are tax-deductible up to at least 80% (depending on the scope of services).
 These can be noted down as special expenses.
 The health insurance determines the exact amount and issues a tax certificate each year.